zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 A basic motivator for the harmonic RNG design is that all the blocks should have equal influence over the outcome.
 That way a miner who finds the last block has no advantage over the miner who finds the 2nd to last, or 3rd to last.

+If we gather entropy quicker than this, then the last blocks found have too much influence.
+If we gather entropy more slowly, then it takes more blocks to find for the same amount of security.
+This path is the fastest way to gather the entropy securely.

-in order to achieve this, we need to skew the probability that a block will add a "1" or a "0" to the entropy. we call these probabilistically skewed bits partial-bits (p-bits).
+in order to achieve this, we need to skew the probability that a block will add a "1" or a "0" to the entropy. we call these probabilistically skewed bits partial-bits (pbits).

-The probability that each p-bit is a 1 decreases according to the harmonic sequence.
+The probability that each pbit is a 1 decreases according to the harmonic sequence.

 So lets show that it actually is the harmonic sequence.
 Suppose one value 3/35 is the last value of the sequence, what should the second to last be so they both have the same influence?